snapsinazfs/snapsinazfs/README.md

  ## Status

- As of today (2023-06-06), Sanoid.net is capable of taking and pruning snapshots, using configuration stored in ZFS itself, via user properties, for everything except the timing and naming settings, which are still in configuration files.
+ As of today (2023-06-16), Sanoid.net is capable of taking and pruning snapshots, using configuration stored in ZFS itself, via user properties, for everything except the timing and naming settings, which are still in configuration files, and provides a TUI for making configuration easy.

  I may make an alpha release tag soon and possibly provide a pre-built release, here on github.
 This comes with what should be the obvious disclaimer that this is an alpha-stage project and you should not trust important systems with it.

- To make configuration even easier, I'm thinking I may introduce a command-line configuration grammar to Sanoid.net or else maybe provide an admin tool that provides a text-mode UI to configure Sanoid.net in ZFS.\
- If I do go that route, I'll make a configuration library with an API that can be used by any other tools anyone may want to write (for example, a web-based config tool or other graphical UI).

  ## Goals